Aug 17, 2021 | Hotel Marketing | Reading Time: 13 minutes

 In case you haven’t noticed, Instagram has changed.
-Once a simple photo-sharing app, it is now a key business platform full of new features such as Instagram Guides, IGTV advertising, Stories, and many other new features.
+Once a simple photo-sharing app, it is now a key business platform full of new features such as Instagram Guides, IGTV advertising, Stories, and many others.

 With so many tools, you can be very creative to attract your audience.
-The important is that your content is genuine, and that reflects your brand.
+The important thing is that your content is genuine and that it reflects your brand.
 Being authentic also means having authentic followers so you can build a strong customer base.

 In other words, there is no point in buying followers!

 You can also attract your target audience organically or through Ads.
-Later on in the text, inside of the section Ads, we will explain how advertisement on Instagram works.
+Later on in the text, inside the Ads section, we will explain how advertising on Instagram works.
 For now, let’s focus on organic posts.

-As you can see, Instagram is a great channel to explore and helps you put your brand on the radar and the minds of potential customers.
+As you can see, Instagram is a great channel to explore, and it helps you put your brand on the radar and in the minds of potential customers.
 The hotel industry is very visual, so this platform is perfect to showcase your hotel, interact and tell stories that appeal to your audience.

 The use of hashtags can also bring visitors to your profile.
 Want to learn the best tips on how to use Instagram to promote your hotel?
 Watch this webinar with Global Experts Calvin Tilokee, Regitse Rosenvinge-Thürmer, and Paula Carreirão:

-Always remember: It’s a social media platform, which implies interactions between company and customer.
-Asksuite can help you here since we are officially integrated with Instagram.
+Always remember: It’s a social media platform, which implies interactions between company and customers.
+Asksuite can help you here.

 With the Asksuite solution, your hotel will be able to provide quick responses to potential guests utilizing Instagram Messaging that includes automated quotes with our AI and booking engine integration, as well as obtaining leads from Instagram Messaging Ads.

 Facebook has over 1.8 billion daily active users, making it one of the most used social networks globally.
-I guess this pretty much explains the importance of using this platform as an online marketing channel.
+This pretty much explains the importance of using this platform as an online marketing channel.

 Facebook is an online channel with many benefits.
 For instance, it provides more opportunities to express your brand’s message and allows you to give a personalized experience that is valuable to hospitality online marketing.
 So make sure you post quality content consistently.

-If you have a Facebook profile, don’t forget to mention it on your website and emails.
+If you have a Facebook profile, don’t forget to mention it on your website and in your emails.

 2.4.
 Email Marketing